The Short Answer

 The trick to mitigating these challenges and not losing money is to conduct thorough research on the local real estate market, make careful decisions on where to purchase property and which upgrades to do, and do careful due diligence on each property.
 It can also be beneficial to consult with experienced flippers or real estate professionals who can provide insights based on their expertise and local market knowledge.

 The bottom line

-While there are some risks associated with house flipping, these can be mitigated by thorough research and strategic planning as much as possible.
-House flipping remains one of the most popular avenues for real estate investors to make money and can be a profitable avenue for new and seasoned investors both.
-Provided that investors the make the first crucial decision correctly, which is deciding whether a house is worth flipping or not.
+While there are some risks associated with house flipping, these can be mitigated by thorough research and strategic planning wherever possible.
+House flipping remains one of the most popular real estate investing avenues to make more money and can be a profitable path for new and seasoned investors alike.
+Provided that investors make the first crucial decision correctly, which is deciding whether an investment property is worth flipping or not.